ahmadmasalhags/azurehw/README.md

 ## Content
 * _first_version_: folder containing the first scripts I wrote for debugging and getting to know the API
-* _BLOBS_: folder containing scripts for he BLOBs part of the HW:
+* _BLOBs_: folder containing scripts for the BLOBs part of the HW:
-  * _blobHandler.py_: a Python 3 script which creates, upload and copies a number of BLOBs between storage accounts.
+  * _blobHandler.py_: a Python 3 script which creates, uploads, and copies a number of BLOBs between storage accounts.
-  * _parameters.json_: a JSON specifiying the paramters needed for running the afrementioned _blobHandler.py_ script.
+  * _parameters.json_: a JSON specifiying the paramters needed for running the aforementioned _blobHandler.py_ script.
   * _blobber.ps1_: a Powershell script to create a number of text BLOBs, invoked by the _blobHandler.py_ script.

-  These 3 files _MUST_ remain in the same directory, in the same level, to excute correctly.
+  These 3 files _MUST_ remain in the same directory, on the same level, to excute correctly.

-* _azdeploy.json_: ARM template to deploy the following resource:
+* _azdeploy.json_: ARM template to deploy the following resources:
   * Storage Account _X2_
       * BLOB Container per storage account
    * One _Windows_ VM, with all its requisites: